Ganglion

-A pseudoganglion looks like a ganglion, but only has nerve fibers and has no nerve cell bodies.
+A pseudoganglion looks like a ganglion, but only has nerve fibers and has few nerve cell bodies.

 Structure

-Ganglia are primarily made up of somata and dendritic structures which are bundled or connected.
+Ganglia are primarily made up of somata and dendritic structures, which are bundled or connected.
 Ganglia often interconnect with other ganglia to form a complex system of ganglia known as a plexus.
 Ganglia provide relay points and intermediary connections between different neurological structures in the body, such as the peripheral and central nervous systems.

 Among vertebrates there are three major groups of ganglia: